fernandodamaso/nttdata/README.md

 # Nttdata

-System designed with the purpose of a Technical test developed in angular, where i list movies from http://omdbapi.com.
+System built with the purpose of serving as a technical test in Angular, where I list movies using the http://omdbapi.com/ API.

 ## Development server